Mini-Split Ductless AC System, pros and cons of mini split systems

 The Pros of Mini-Split Systems

-Pro #1: Easy installation
+Pro #1: Easy AC Mini-Split installation

 If your home doesn't have ductwork, a mini-split HVAC system will be easier to install than installing ductwork for a forced air HVAC system.
 Installing ductwork is an invasive, not to mention expensive, process for your home.